Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/maze-cohort.md

 ## Considerations

 - This integration must be enabled on a per-project basis within Amplitude.
-- The Maze integration is only available for Scholarship, Growth and Enterprise customers.
 - To use this integration, you must have an Amplitude user property that maps to a Maze key.
 Maze only supports Amplitude `user_ID`.

 ## Setup